msink/kotlin-libui/docs/libui.ktx/-date-picker/-init-.md

 `DatePicker()`

-Wrapper class for [uiDateTimePicker](../../libui/ui-date-time-picker.md) to edit date.
+Wrapper class for [uiDateTimePicker](../../libui/ui-date-time-picker.md) - a widget to edit date.